Here is a phone call script example that we created for selling recruiting services to a hiring manager.

-We like to start out a phone call script could include some sort of elevator pitch.
+We like to start out a phone call script to include some sort of elevator pitch.

 Great.
-The Purpose of my call is that – (Choose one of below)
+The Purpose of my call is that we help hiring managers to:

-One tactic that we like is to do is perform a very soft sales takeaway in our phone call script right after you share your elevator pitch.
+One tactic that we like is to perform a very soft sales takeaway in our phone call script right after you share your elevator pitch.

 I actually don’t know if you need what our services provide so I just had a question or two.